thomas-fossati/draft-kat/draft-bft-rats-kat.md

 - Root of Trust (RoT): A set of software and/or hardware components that need to be trusted to act as a security foundation required for accomplishing the security goals.
-In our case, the RoT is expected to offer the functionality for attesting to the state of the platform.
+In our case, the RoT is expected to offer the functionality for attesting to the state of the platform and indirectly also to attest the integrity of the IK (public as well as private key) and the confidentiality IK private key.

 - Attestation Key (AK): Cryptographic key belonging to the RoT that is only used to sign attestation tokens.